TINEA CAPITIS (or SCALP RINGWORM)

 What is tinea capitis?

-Tinea capitis or ‘scalp ringworm’ as it is more commonly known, is the name used to describe an infection of the scalp hair with a type of fungus.
-Fungi are tiny microscopic organisms that can live on the dead tissue of the hair, nails, and outer skin layer.
+Tinea capitis or ‘scalp ringworm’ is an infection of the scalp hair and the surrounding skin with a fungus.
+It is not cause by a worm, despite its name.
+It is called “ringworm” as it can cause a ring-shaped, scaly, red rash.
+Fungi are microscopic organisms that can live on the hair, nails, and outer skin layer.

-It is an infection which occurs most commonly in children; however, it can also occur in adults.
+It occurs most commonly in children; however, it can also occur in adults.

 What causes tinea capitis?

-Tinea capitis is caused by fungi called dermatophytes, of which there are many species.
+Tinea capitis is caused by an infection with a type of fungus called a dermatophyte.
 Dermatophytes are found in humans, animals and in the environment.

 Is tinea capitis contagious?